 The original house lacked a clear sense of arrival and offered limited flow through the interior to the surrounding landscape.
 The redesign establishes a meaningful entry - a place to pause, remove shoes and orient oneself - before moving intuitively through the home and out into the garden.

-Sustainability is embedded through material selection and passive design strategies in the pool pavilion.
-Local timber species are used for cabinetry and flooring, rainwater is collected on site, solar systems are integrated, and the pool pavilion employs passive principles to optimise light, ventilation and shade.
+Sustainability is embedded through the local timber species used for cabinetry and flooring, rainwater collection on site, integrated solar systems and the pool pavilions employment of passive principles to optimise light, ventilation and shade.

 Pool pavilion connecting to the existing pool.
 The pool pavilion appears as if its floating within the canopy.